 In summary, below are some proactive steps that homebuyers can take to check a property’s sewer line:

 (a).
 Hire a licensed home inspector to check the house and ask if sewer line inspections are part of their scope.
 If not, listen carefully to see if there is any evidence of sewer damage detected and particularly if the home inspector recommends a sewer line inspection of the house for its age and other factors.

 (b).
 Hire a professional scoping company (many professional plumbers will also provide this service) who uses video to scope through the line to check for any blockage or damage; at what length on the line the blockage occurs; and what is causing the blockage.

 (c).
 If any blockage is detected in the line hire a professional augering company to clean out the line.

 (d).
 If tree roots are the cause of the blockage, hire a professional horticulturist to remove / haul away.

 (e).
 Based on professional advice received, if any lines are significantly damaged; collapsed; or in danger of collapse, after contacting the City or municipality proceed to hire a professional earthwork / utility line company to replace the sewer line.

 Final note: paying to install a new sewer line is not a waste of money and can be a very good investment since upon selling a home, it could be advertised by your REALTOR® as a positive house feature which helps to set your home apart vs. other similar-aged homes in the neighborhood that have not had this work done.

-Disclaimer: for those readers not currently represented by another licensed REALTOR®, to obtain more information on this topic and / or if you are serious about selling or buying in the Greater Edmonton Area, call Kelly at 780-414-6100 (pager) or send Kelly an email to SOLD@KellyGrant.ca to schedule a confidential appointment.
+Disclaimer: for those readers not currently represented by another licensed REALTOR®, to obtain more information on this topic and / or if will be selling or buying in the Greater Edmonton Area, call Kelly at 780-414-6100 (pager); text Kelly at 780-717-9290; or send Kelly an email to SOLD@KellyGrant.ca to schedule a confidential appointment.